-- H WILBERT NORTON - DEAN, MEEK SCHOOL OF JOURNALISM AND NEW MEDIA AND PROFESSOR OF JOURNALISM AND NEW MEDIA
+- H Wilbert Norton - DEAN OF THE MEEK SCHOOL OF JOURNALISM & NEW MEDIA AND PROFESSOR OF JOURNALISM & NEW MEDIA

 114 Farley Hall

 University, MS 38677